thaddeuskkr/nova/README.md

-# Link Shortener
+# Nova

-This is a simple link shortener created in TypeScript that runs on Node.js.
+Nova is a simple link shortener created in TypeScript that runs on Node.js.
 ***Currently in development, and not ready for production use.***

 ## Features